 Meeting time and location

-The group meets every Sunday throughout the year from 5:00 to 6:30 PM, and we mean every Sunday: Derby weekend, Christmas Eve, High Holidays, 4th of July -- we'll be there.
+The group meets every Sunday throughout the year from 5:00 to 6:30 PM, and we mean every Sunday: Derby weekend, Christmas Eve, High Holidays, 4th of July.
+The only exception is New Year's Eve, when the church building is closed.
 There is no charge for the group, although a voluntary collection is taken to help with childcare, workshops, and other expenses.
 Participants may join the group at any time -- walk-ins are welcome -- and childcare is provided at no charge.

 The group meets on the second floor of the education wing of Crescent Hill Baptist Church, which is located at 2800 Frankfort Avenue at the corner of Birchwood Avenue -- click for map.

 The purpose of the group is for people experiencing separation or divorce to provide each other with emotional support, practical advice, and a sense of community.
 While our conversations are often healing and therapeutic, these are peer-led self-help meetings and should not be confused with therapy with a trained counselor.
 No subject is off limits in the support group, but some issues may come up that a facilitator might suggest be addressed with a therapist or in a therapy setting.
 We hope that you will find in the support group a place to safely express your feelings, to experience personal growth, and to experiment with new ways of relating to others.